darkphantom-gamer/AIgriculture/README.md

 ## Author

-**The Great Himkamal** ([@darkphantom-gamer](https://github.com/darkphantom-gamer)) Built and maintained on real hardware — a strawberry farm running on a Raspberry Pi 5.
+**The Great Himkamal** ([@darkphantom-gamer](https://github.com/darkphantom-gamer)) Built and maintained on real hardware — A Farm Monitoring system running on a Raspberry Pi 5.
 Contributions, crop models, and translations welcome.

 ---